Escapism (song): Composition and lyrics

-The song depicts Raye in a post-breakup spree of unhealthy coping mechanisms, engaging in hookups, drugs, and alcohol.
+The song depicts Raye on a post-breakup spree of unhealthy coping mechanisms, engaging in hookups, drugs, and alcohol.
 Raye explained that the song is about escaping from reality and dealing with heartbreak.
 In an interview with Clash, Raye revealed that she wrote the song in a log cabin in Utah: "Me and a friend hired a car, and drove up there, in the middle of winter, through the snow and everything!
 'Escapism' is a story about running away from everything as fast as you can.
 The lyrics are about just leaving everyone on read, and going out on your own.
 It came from a messy time, but as humans, we just have to keep surviving!"